Louisville vs. Drake Predictions & Picks - Women's NCAA Tournament First Round

 Louisville Schedule Analysis

-- When the Cardinals took down the Notre Dame Fighting Irish (No. 10 in the AP's Top 25) on March 4 by a score of 64-38, it was their best victory of the year so far.
+- The Cardinals took down the No. 10-ranked Notre Dame Fighting Irish, 64-38, on March 4, which goes down as their best victory of the season.

-- The Cardinals have tied for the 21st-most Quadrant 1 victories in the country (six), but also have tied for the 24th-most Quadrant 1 defeats (10).
+- The Cardinals have six Quadrant 1 wins, tied for the 21st-most in the country.
+But they also have 10 Quadrant 1 losses, tied for the 23rd-most.

-- Louisville has nine wins over Quadrant 2 teams, the most in the country.

 Louisville 2022-23 Best Wins